About Us

 Secretary

 Mrs. Lynn Friess joins the JH Classical Board of Directors with years of experience in nonprofit organizations, specifically in the arts and education.
-Her grandchildren, Thatcher, Ginger, and Sarah attend JHCA.
+One of her grandchildren, Sarah, attends JHCA.
 Lynn was instrumental in the founding of JHCA and is dedicated to excellence in education.

 "I love JHCA because, as a grandmother, I have seen and visited other schools, both public and private.
 Unfortunately, many of those schools miss the mark in my opinion.
 JHCA is special.
 The teachers really care about their students.
 It shows in the conduct of the students the respect they have for their teachers, and each other."